The in-house vs outsourcing debate continues to rage in organisations right across the UK.

 In-house payroll with the benefits of outsourcing

-At PayFit, we offer far more than just brilliant payroll software.
-Our goal is to support clients when administering their payroll and ensuring that the whole process is fully compliant.
-We are an in-house solution, but with all the perks you would normally associate with outsourcing.
+At PayFit, we offer far more than just payroll software.
+Our goal is to support clients when administering their payroll while ensuring that the whole process is fully compliant.
+We like to think of ourselves as an in-house solution but with all the perks you would normally associate with outsourcing.

 Thanks to our dedicated payroll experts who operate under the guidance of the customer success team, we are always on hand to answer any payroll-specific questions that you may have.

-On top of helping our clients with individual queries, the customer success team ensures that the PayFit app remains compliant at all times through analysing the latest legislative changes affecting payroll regulations.
+On top of helping our clients with individual queries, the customer success team ensures that the PayFit app remains compliant at all times through analysing the latest legislative changes affecting payroll.

 Finally, the app automates calculations and identifies and then highlights any errors made or potential areas of non-compliance.
 Importantly, this means that people with no prior experience or expertise with either payroll or payroll compliance can use it confidently.

-If you or your colleagues are currently experiencing challenges with payroll administration, then you may be keen to discover a smarter and more modern way of running payroll.
-Book a demo with one of our product specialists today to see how in-house payroll can be hassle-free.
+If you or your colleagues are currently experiencing challenges with payroll administration, you may be keen to discover a smarter and more modern way of running payroll.
+Book a demo with one of our product specialists today to see how we make in-house payroll hassle-free.